Devlyn-Nelson/Bondrewd/README.md

 # Why Bondrewd

 Historically, the main reason for the crate was to share complex data structures for Space communication protocols (e.g. CCSDS/AOS/TC/TM...) between different software services and dependencies, without performance penalties for decoding/encoding whole `struct`s from bytes.
-Originally, we wrote code for these formats using crates like [modular_bitfield](https://docs.rs/modular-bitfield/latest/modular_bitfield/) and [packed_struct](https://docs.rs/packed_struct/latest/packed_struct/) and shared a common crate across all software services.
+Originally, we wrote code for these formats using both [modular_bitfield](https://docs.rs/modular-bitfield/latest/modular_bitfield/) and [packed_struct](https://docs.rs/packed_struct/latest/packed_struct/) but eventually were unsatisfied with the results.

 For our software, we were severely constrained by compute while transferring large amounts of data, spending lots of time decoding/encoding data structures.
 We found that for certain parts of the communications services that we didn't need to decode the whole structure from bytes in order to process the communications packets.
 In addition, we found many times we'd just set a single field in the structure and pass the packet to the next stage.